fastos/fastsocket/README.md

 ### ONLINE EVALUATION ###

 As mentioned before, Fastsocket has already been deployed in the SINA production environment.
-One typical scenario is using Fastsocket with Haproxy to provide HTTP load balance service to WEIBO and other SINA productions.
+One typical scenario is using Fastsocket with HAProxy to provide HTTP load balance service to WEIBO and other SINA productions.

 In the figure below, it is the CPU utilization of a 8-core servers within 24 hours.